Dr. William Bass, Ph.D.; D-ABFA Professor Emeritus from The University of Tennessee is a world renowned speaker in the field of Forensic Anthropology.

 Frank Murphy

-Frank was in the cast of many Oak Ridge Civic Ballet Association productions from 2010 to 2019, including The Nutcracker, Cinderella, Sleeping Beauty, Beauty & the Beast, and Into the Woods.
+Frank performed short-form comedy improv for over twenty years as a member of Einstein Simplified.
+He occasionally returns to perform with the troupe on special occasions.
+Since 2019, Frank has portrayed six characters as a voice actor in the annual Nativity Pageant of Knoxville.
+Frank was in the cast of several Oak Ridge Civic Ballet Association productions from 2011 to 2019, including The Nutcracker and Sleeping Beauty.
 From 2014 to 2018, he was in the cast of the Front Page Follies, an annual musical spoof of local news stories.

 Award-winning News Sentinel humor columnist Sam Venable is a member of the Tennessee Journalism Hall of Fame and the East Tennessee Writers Hall of Fame.
 In print and in person, he has been entertaining audiences throughout Southern Appalachia for fifty years.
 Sam graduated from the University of Tennessee with a B.S. in Journalism, which he says "is the perfect degree for a professional smart-aleck!"